awsdocs/amazon-ec2-user-guide/doc_source/work-with-spot-fleets.md

       If you have more than one subnet in an Availability Zone, choose the appropriate subnet from **Subnet**\.
 To add subnets, choose **Create new subnet** to go to the Amazon VPC console\.
 When you are done, return to the wizard and refresh the list\.

-1. For **Instance type requirements**, you can either specify instance attributes and let let Amazon EC2 identify the optimal instance types with these attributes, or you can specify a list of instances\.
+1. For **Instance type requirements**, you can either specify instance attributes and let Amazon EC2 identify the optimal instance types with these attributes, or you can specify a list of instances\.
 For more information, see [Attribute\-based instance type selection for Spot Fleet](spot-fleet-attribute-based-instance-type-selection.md)\.

    1. If you choose **Specify instance attributes that match your compute requirements**, specify your instance attributes as follows: